Updated: Jun 11, 2022

 For more about my favorite beaches in and around LA, check out my post here!

-I hope this post has helped you think about the best way to spend 3 days in LA on a budget!
+I hope this post has helped you think about the best way to spend three days in LA on a budget!
 With so much to do, it can be hard to fit it all in.
 No matter what you do, you can have a great time.
+Thinking about 4 days in LA?
+Check this out!
 What are your favorite things to do in LA?
 Leave your thoughts below!